-Sirmione (click to visit guide) has always been one of those lake towns I love the most.
-You feel a holiday atmosphere everywhere you go; sometimes it seems almost to have a seaside feel to it.
+Sirmione (click to visit guide) has always been one of those lake towns I love most.
+You feel a holiday atmosphere everywhere you go; sometimes it seems to almost have a seaside feel to it.

-Of course there is the quaint town itself and it is a true joy to wander through.
-Fascinating shops are around every corner, gorgeous geranium filled flower-boxes add color to the cobbled lanes and the bougainvillea covered cottages are too beautiful for words.
+Of course, there is the quaint town itself, which is a true joy to wander through.
+Fascinating shops are around every corner, gorgeous geranium-filled flower boxes add color to the cobbled lanes, and the bougainvillea-covered cottages are too beautiful for words.

-Whether you know Sirmione well or are thinking of visiting soon join our photo journey through the streets and pathways of the town and its surrounds.
-If you enjoy the pics please click Like below and you're welcome to pin or share them too.
+Whether you know Sirmione well or are thinking of visiting soon, join our photo journey through the streets and pathways of the town and its surrounds.

 A little way from the old town you'll find some of Garda's best beaches and, passing through ancient olive groves, you'll come to the remains of the Villa of Catullus.
-Catullus was one of the greatest of Rome's poets and the villa was clearly enormous with a location second to none.
+Catullus was one of Rome's greatest roves, you'll come to the remains of the Villa of Catullus.
+Catullus was one of Rome's greatest poets, and the villa was clearly enormous, with a location second to none.

 The walk to the beaches and to the Grotto of Catullus (as the villa is known) is delightful; however, there is a little train (first photo below) that'll take you there if you don't feel like walking.